megatron-uk/cyberknight-pce/README.md

 ....edit Script.json to add in your translations and then copy in to the patches folder.

+## (Optionally) Mapping to Existing SNES Translations

+You can use the optional Cyber Knight SNES translation file to match any existing text.
+Use the mapScript.py file to do this, any exact matches will be inserted as the translation text, any partial matches will be embedded in the patch file, but not used.
+Anytime more than one SNES string matches, the script will pause, print a list of choices and then prompt for one to use (or none).

+You can specifiy pass levels 1, 2 and 3.
+Level 1 requires the closest match (+80%), Level 2 is a bit easier (and will hence prompt a lot more, and Level 3 is the sloppiest match.

+To run a strict match:

+   python mapScript.py -d ./patches/ -o ./patches-processed/ -p 1 -v

 ## Applying Patches / Injecting Text

+Once you have some patch files with translations, you can then use injectScript to insert them back into the Japanese PC-Engine rom file:

     python injectScript.py -i "Cyber Knight (J).pce" -o "Cyber Knight (E).pce" -d ./patches/